-Availability and Reliability reached 94.50% and 95.42% (yearly average), which amounts to a +1% increase in PY2.
+Availability/Reliability averaged per quarter across the whole infrastructure have been both steadily increasing from 2008 by approximately 1% per year, moving from 91.9%/93.3% during May 2009 - April 2010 (last year of EGEE-III), to 94.50%/95.42% during May 2011 - March 2012 (second year of EGI-InSPIRE).
 Several NGIs already integrated in PY1, were affected by periodic performance instability because of lack of expertise in technical services deployed.
-A support action was kicked off in PQ6 in collaboration with the Greek JRU to technically support those resource providers.
+A support action was kicked off in PQ6 in collaboration with the Greek JRU to technically support those infrastructures.

 In September 2011 the performance measurement framework was extended to include the core grid services operated by the NGIs and accredited by them to provide access to distributed resources.
 RP performance is now reported monthly.
 Purpose of this reporting is to check the availability and reliability of core services operated by NGIs and EIROs, which is typically highly critical as these services provide access to RC services.

-SA1 successfully contributed to the continued support of researches within Europe and their international collaborators.
-During PY2 the responsibility of supporting existing user communities was migrated to SA1.
-EGI VO Services aim at supporting VOs in the whole process of start-up, management and operation, pointing out to tools, services, documentation and guidelines to maximize the usage of the resources, easing service deployment, and bridging the VO community with the infrastructure need.
-The operations community is in charge of operating VO-specific services (both operational and functional depending on the user needs), and of supporting operations and users through the EGI helpdesk.
-The VO services are mature enough to be supported by NGI operational teams and the expertise on operating those services is also widely available in the operations community.
-The infrastructure of VO functional services comprises more than 700 service instances.
+The EGI VO Services - defined at the beginning of EGI-InSPIRE as part of NA3 and migrated to SA1 during PY2 - aim at supporting VOs in the whole process of start-up, management and operation, pointing out to tools, services, documentation and guidelines to maximize the usage of the resources, easing service deployment, and bridging the VO community with the infrastructure need.
+VO services are mature enough to be supported by NGI operational teams and the expertise on operating those services is also widely available in the operations community.